lcandy2/webvpn-converter/PRIVACY.md

 ## Data Sharing and Transfer

 We do not sell, trade, or otherwise transfer your personally identifiable information to outside parties.
-We may share your data with trusted third parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
+We may share anonymized traffic data with Google Analytics.
+We may also share your data with trusted third parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.

 ## Updates to this Privacy Statement